BladeRunnerJS/brjs-site/docs/use/build_deploy.md

 › ./brjs build-app brjsapp public
 ```

-Create a new DivShot app and answer all the questions ensuring that the current (`public`) directory is chosen as the app directory:
+Create a new Divshot app and answer all the questions ensuring that the current (`public`) directory is chosen as the app directory:

 ```
 › divshot init